jessems/jessems.com/src/posts/2023-05-04-chatgpt-for-servicenow-developers/index.md

 ## Soft skills

+Sometimes as a developer to complete a solution you'll need some input that traditionally comes from a business analyst, product manager or designer.
+ChatGPT offers a potent alternative.

 ### Prompt

 Write a message in German that is informative to the user when a first name doesn't correspond to this regex: